The Two Weight Inequality for the Hilbert Transform: A Primer: Global to Local Reduction

-is uniform on $ F$ w.r.t.\thinspace $ \mathcal S_F$, the $ \mathcal F$-children of $ F$.
-Moreover, the function $ Q ^{w} _{F}g$ does not have any interval $ J$ in its Haar support contained in an interval $S\in \mathcal S_F $.
-That is, it is adapted to the function in \eqref{e:adap}.
-Therefore, by assumption,

-The sum over $ F\in \mathcal F$ of the right hand side is bounded by the quasi-orthogonality argument of \eqref{e:quasi}. \end{proof}

-Thus, it remains to show that the local estimate \eqref{e:BF} holds.
-The Hilbert-Poisson exchange argument is invoked, but we will arrive at a Poisson term which falls outside the immediate scope of the energy inequality.
-Focusing on the argument of the Hilbert transform in \eqref{e:BF}, we write $ I_J = I_0 - (I_0 - I_J)$.
-When the interval is $ I_0$, and $ J$ is in the Haar support of $ g$, notice that the scalar
+The first step in the proof of the Lemma above is to invoke the Hilbert-Poisson exchange argument again, but we will arrive at a Poisson term which falls outside the immediate scope of the energy inequality.
+Focusing on the argument of the Hilbert transform in \eqref{e:BF}, we write $ I_J = F - (F - I_J)$.
+When the interval is $ F$, and $ J$ is in the Haar support of $ Q ^{w} _{F} g$, notice that the scalar